Team-Triage/triage/INTERNAL.md

-For dev environment setup, please see /dev
+Development environment setup:

-Kafka
+1. Kafka
   - From the /triage
   - Move to the /dev/kafka directory
     - cd /dev/kafka
   - Start kafka cluster using docker compose
     - docker-compose up -d